 Community Walkabouts

-These walkabouts offer a unique opportunity to:
+These walkabouts offered a unique opportunity to:

 - Share concerns and ideas